simul/Teleport/docs/protocol/video.rst

 A resolution of 1536x1536 pixels is recommended for the video texture with 512x512 for each face of the color cubemap and 256x256 for each face of the depth cubemap.

 A **Tag ID** should also be included in the video texture.
 This links the video frame with the associated video metadata.
 The metadata is sent in a separate stream.
-See :ref:`video-metadata-reference`.
+See :ref:`video_metadata`.
 The **Tag ID** should be encoded as a sequence of 5 bits at the bottom right of the video texture.
 This allows 32 different IDs or a maximum delay of 31 frames between the transmission of the metadata and video texture before a **Tag ID** is reused.